Getting your Trinity Audio player ready...

 The protestor went on to describe the lasting effects of his injury.

 When he initially visited Huntsville Hospital, the protestor told the medical professionals that he thought he had been struck by a ricocheting tear gas canister.
-Under that impression, the providers stitched up the entrance wound on his leg and the protestor went home on crutches.
+Under that impression, the providers stitched up the entrance wound on his leg and the protestor went home.

-However, the injury did not heal after that initial hospital visit and the protestor continued to rely on the crutches to walk for some time.
+However, the injury did not heal after that initial hospital visit and the protestor relied on crutches to walk for some time.
 After one or two follow-up appointments over the course of a month, the wound had still failed to heal properly, prompting the protestor to once again seek medical attention.

 After receiving an x-ray at an urgent care center, providers told the protestor that it had not been a ricocheting canister that had caused his wound, but a rubber projectile that was still embedded in his leg.